|

 A log cabin, perhaps similar to the one Gossett built near Crockett

-when he settled in what is now Houston County, is being moved to the
+when he settled in what is now Houston County, is being moved to

-site from Davy Crockett Memorial Park, also in Crockett.
+the site from Davy Crockett Memorial Park, also in Crockett.

-A fort will also be built in the middle of the park, along with a
+A fort will also be built in the middle of the park, along with

-“snake tail” fence of the type used by pioneers in East
+a “snake tail” fence of the type used by pioneers in East

 Texas.

-The spring fountain, which has stood at its site for longer than most
+The spring fountain, which has stood at its site for longer than

-been cleared of debris.
+bed has been cleared of debris.

-Another addition will include banners of Davy Crockett along El Camino
+Another addition will include banners of Davy Crockett along El

-Real from East Houston Avenue through the town square to the park
+Camino Real along a route from East Houston Avenue though the

-for tourists to follow.
+town square to the park for tourists to follow.

-Created by local artist Lucas Short, the colorful mural captures Davy
+Created by local artist Lucas Short, the colorful mural captures

-later, Crockett and about 180 other Alamo
+months later, Crockett and about 180 other Alamo defenders died

-defenders died at the Alamo,
+at the Alamo, becoming

-becoming symbols for liberty.
+symbols for liberty.

-When Houston County was created by the Republic of Texas in June of
+When Houston County was created by the Republic of Texas in June

-1837, A.E.
-Gossett donated land for a county seat and, because of
+of 1837, A.E.
+Gossett donated land for a county seat and, because

-his donation, he and his father Elijah were given the privilege of
+of his donation, he and his father Elijah were given the privilege

-naming the county and the county seat.
+of naming the county and the county seat.

 Since both Gossetts had served at the Battle